 45 Pages Posted: 24 Jun 2020 Last revised: 24 Aug 2020

 Date Written: June 1, 2020

 We examine optimal incentives for charitable giving with a large-scale field experiment involving 26 charities and over 112,000 unique individuals.
-The price of giving is varied by offering a fixed match if the donation meets a threshold amount (e.g. "give at least $25 and the charity receives a $25 match'').
-Responses are used to structurally estimate a model of charitable giving.
-The model estimates are employed to evaluate the effectiveness of various counterfactual match incentive schemes, taking into account the goals of the charity and donor preferences.
-Two of these optimal incentives were subsequently implemented in a follow-up field study.
-They were found to be effective at implementing the desired goals, as predicted by theory and our simulations.
+The price of giving is varied by offering a fixed match if the donation meets a threshold amount (e.g. ``give at least $25 and the charity receives a $25 match'').
+We structurally estimate a model of charitable giving and employ the estimates to evaluate the effectiveness of various counterfactual match incentive schemes, taking into account the goals of the charity and donor preferences.
+Two of these optimal incentives were implemented in a follow-up field study and found to be effective, as predicted by theory and our simulations.
 Our findings highlight the pitfalls of relying on a particular parameterization of a policy to evaluate effectiveness.
 The best-guess incentives in our initial field experiment turned out to be ineffective at increasing donations because optimal incentives should have been set higher.